-Good rains in February meant that the weir overflowed for the first time since December 2017.
-As a result we have seen an increase in water quality.
+Good rains in February 2020 meant that the weir overflowed for the first time since December 2017, provided increases in water quality.

 Figures 1 and 2: Water flowing over the Tooloom Falls and Weir June 2020

 Occasionally you may notice your water is a little different to usual.
 Read below for our recommended water quality solutions.